 The solution relies on token-based authorization and CCAs as currently specified in TS 33.501 [2].

 It proposes that authorization of the SCP by the CCA is implicit by sending the CCA to the SCP, i.e. by presenting the CCA_NFc received by the NF Service Consumer, the SCP shows it is authorized to act on behalf of the Consumer and to request access tokens on behalf of it.
 However, authorization is not explicitly stated in the CCA.
+No e2e authorization information is provided from the NFc to NRF or NFp.
 Hence an entity that is not authorized by the NF Service Consumer but somehow has obtained a valid CCA signed by the consumer could use it to request access tokens on behalf of the consumer.
 Thus, in this case the NRF or the NFp can provide the service response to an unauthorized consumer.

 ********* END OF CHANGES